middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/rds/+page.md

 ## Secure connections (TLS)

 RDS requires TLS.
-Two approaches for supplying the CA bundle:
+Use `@middy/rds/ssl` to build the SSL config - it enables certificate verification, pins to the RDS hostname pattern via a custom `checkServerIdentity`, and enforces `sslmode: require`.
+Spread the result into your client config.

 ### Per-region import (recommended)